ChrstphrHll/npc_gen/students/Iasono Ynshael.md

 year: 1
 guild: Jettenia
 partyID: 68
+tags:
+- Gnome
+- Druid
+- Protection
+- 1st
+- Jettenia
 ---
 # Iasono Ynshael
 ---
 ### Description
 - 1st year Gnome Druid in Jettenia
-- frizzy grey hair that's put up in a large bun, Green eyes, and Brown skin
+- frizzy grey hair that's put up in a large bun, Amber eyes, and Brown skin
 - Is Self-sufficent and Unrealistic, and has Live and Let Live as their ideal

 ### Organizations